berkeercetin/liman-manager/README.md

 # Term Project

-This project is a script developed to manage Liman MYS 2.0.
+This project was developed the Liman MYS 2.0 tool as a term project of the Open source software development course.

 ## Installation
 Download this code: